Saturday, March 23, 2013

 Ha!
 When she was 16 she had a beeswax candle dipping party with her friends - all around the same age as her - and taught them the colonial way of creating 18th century lighting.
 In fact, I also hold candle dipping parties and she rarely misses them.

-My sometimes unlady-like daughter, back when she was a teen,
+My sometimes unlady-like daughter, back when she was a young,

 believe she and Laura Ingalls would have been fast friends had